Lyrenhex/Sword/README.md

 # Sword
-An open-source VB.NET Word Processor.
+An open-source VB.Net Word Processor.

+Sword is distributed under the GNU GPL v3.